anaisd5/ml-audio/README.md

 poetry run python src/ml_audio/train.py
 ```

-You can modify the parameters of the model from the `train.py` file:
+You can (and should) modify the parameters of the model from the `train.py` file:

 ```
 # This values can be modified